Welcome to Thanksgiving week and our annual Top 10 Thanksgiving Travel Tips 2024.

 CHECK-IN AT HOME –

 Check in for your flight and obtain your boarding pass at home the night before.
 Use the airline’s app on your SmartPhone to check in and load your boarding pass.
-This will prevent you from having to get in line at the airline, which will save you enormous time and hassle once you arrive at an overcrowded airport.
+This will prevent you from getting in line at the airline, saving you enormous time and hassle once you arrive at an overcrowded airport.

 .